ma-boles/Bracket_Madness/README.md

   - Single-game winners
   - Player of the Week picks (e.g., A vs B vs C)
 - [ ] **WNBA Playoffs Support** – Expand the platform to include a full bracket experience for the WNBA postseason.
+- [ ] **Results Page Redesign (Mobile-Friendly)** – Improve the current results layout with a responsive design.
+Core functionality works, but the mobile UX will be reworked in a future update.

 ## 📬 Contact & Credits